PET imaging of the kidneys

 The activity of SGLT1 can be visualized by 2’-[18F]fluoroethyl-beta-D-glucoside, whereas the activity of both SGLT1 and SGLT2 can be visualized by [11C]-methyl-α-D-glucoside (Szabo et al. 2011).

 [18F]FDG is not suitable for assessing renal glucose consumption because it is excreted into the tubular lumen and accumulated in the renal collection system and urine (Szabo et al., 2006).
 In contrast to glucose, 2-FDG is a poor substrate for SGLT1 and SGLT2 (Sala-Rabanal et al., 2016).
-Qiao et al. (2008) and Garbarino et al (2014) have developed a model for estimating the excretive process and plasma clearance of [18F]FDG.
+Qiao et al. (2017 and 2008) and Garbarino et al (2014) have developed a model for estimating the excretive process and plasma clearance of [18F]FDG.
 Results of [18F]FDG studies for renal function assessment are not very promising either (Hanssen et al., 2017), although the initial phase of renal FDG concentrations may provide indices of ERPF and GFR (Geist et al., 2018).
 Some of [18F]FDG is taken up into tubular epithelial cells by ATP-dependent sodium-glucose transporters (SGLTs) but [18F]FDG is not effectively released into circulation by GLUT, and is therefore effectively trapped in the tubular epithelium, leading to high “background” radioactivity (activity not related to the glucose consumption) in the kidneys (Szabo et al., 2006; Sala-Rabanal et al., 2016).

 Renal receptor imaging